-The Brown administration released a draft of the Bay Delta Conservation Plan on December 9.
-The public will have until April 14, 2014 to comment, with the final document scheduled for release in fall 2014.
+The Brown administration released a draft of the Bay Delta Conservation Plan on December 9 2013, and received public comments through July 2014.
+A final revised proposal is expected from the Administration later this year.
 Anyone who cares about San Francisco Bay should care what happens in the Delta.
 Our quality of life and economy depend on a healthy San Francisco Bay, and a healthy San Francisco Bay depends in large part on fresh water from the Delta.

 Fresh water flows from the Delta into the Bay improve Bay water quality and provide healthy habitat for fish and wildlife, including the many endangered and threatened species that live in the Bay and along its shoreline.